cucapra/EventQueue/README.md

 You may want to check on [Examples](example) on the convolution and the finite impulse response.
 Detailed explanation can be found in the example directory

+### Paper and Citation

+The paper is accepted to HPCA 2022.
+We upload a [preprint](https://arxiv.org/abs/2202.00739) to Arxiv.

 ### Contact

 I am [Zhijing](https://tissue3.github.io/) at Cornell University.
 This project is originally my Xilinx internship project.
 I extend after the internship and now it is accepted by HPCA 2022.
 I will put the reference later.
 If getting to any trouble, you can contact me at zl679@cornell.edu